IshitaSinhaxF/KMT/README.md

 The Knowledge Management Portal solution architecture is implemented using the following architectural features/best practices:
 1.	**N-Tier Distributed Architecture** – supports horizontal and vertical scalability
 2.	**Service Oriented Architecture (SOA)** – uses SOA approach for business-driven technology architecture for business and system agility and flexibility
-3.	**Technology Agnostic Application Layer** – The application is implemented using open source tools/technologies that are completely technology platform (such as Angular JS, Bootstrap, CSS, jQuery etc.) agnostic.
+3.	**Technology Agnostic Application Layer** – The application is implemented using open source tools/technologies that are completely technology platform (such as Angular, Bootstrap, CSS, jQuery etc.) agnostic.
 4.	**Responsive UX/UI Design** – The web-based User Interface (UI) uses Responsive Design techniques/tools.
       -	The Application is accessible through any web browser such as Google Chrome, Mozilla Firefox, MS Internet Explorer, Safari and Opera etc.
       -	Accessible through wide range of Mobile devices (tablets/cell phones) running on iOS, Android, and Microsoft operating systems.